PourroyJean/HPC_Playground/Binding_experimentations/experimentation.md

 - Rank 4: 112.34ns vs Rank 5: 110.24ns (compared to 180.87ns vs 111.84ns in concurrent mode)
 - Rank 6: 111.13ns vs Rank 7: 111.44ns (compared to 170.84ns vs 112.20ns in concurrent mode)

+This consistency in serial mode suggests that when memory controllers are not under concurrent pressure, the asymmetric behavior of different CCDs within the same NUMA domain disappears, leading to more uniform memory access latencies.

 ## Comparative Analysis: Concurrent vs. Serial Mode

 The stark contrast between concurrent and serial execution modes reveals significant insights about memory access patterns in NUMA systems: